Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - You can adjust their engine speed based on how much energy your running

-- They are generally lighter in weight and more portable
+- They are generally lighter in weight and is a portable generator.

 - They are quieter and with less vibration